VTCourses/CS4604_Labs/readme.md

 # CS4604 Labs
-These labs will use relational database management systems (RDBMS), e.g. [MySQL](https://www.mysql.com/), [PostgreSQL](https://www.postgresql.org/), [MariaDB](https://mariadb.org/), [SQLite](https://www.sqlite.org/index.html) and non-relational databases e.g. MongoDB.
+These labs will use relational database management systems (RDBMS), e.g. [PostgreSQL](https://www.postgresql.org/), [SQLite](https://www.sqlite.org/index.html), [MySQL](https://www.mysql.com/), [MariaDB](https://mariadb.org/) and non-relational databases e.g. MongoDB.

+`PostgreSQL` is a free and open-source relational database management system emphasizing extensibility and SQL compliance.
+It was originally named POSTGRES, referring to its origins as a successor to the Ingres database developed at the University of California, Berkeley.

+`SQLite` is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
+The code for SQLite is in the public domain and is thus free for use for any purpose, commercial or private.

 MySQL is an open-source relational database management system.
 Its name is a combination of "My", the name of co-founder Michael Widenius's daughter, and "SQL", the abbreviation for Structured Query Language.

 MariaDB is a community-developed, commercially supported fork of the MySQL relational database management system, intended to remain free and open-source software under the GNU General Public License.

-PostgreSQL is a free and open-source relational database management system emphasizing extensibility and SQL compliance.
-It was originally named POSTGRES, referring to its origins as a successor to the Ingres database developed at the University of California, Berkeley.

-SQLite is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
-The code for SQLite is in the public domain and is thus free for use for any purpose, commercial or private.

 ## Labs